JoseJMJV/LoTAF_UMU_HEXA-XII/README.md

 # LoTAF_UMU_HEXA-XII
-This repository contains the designs and development of Level of Trust Assessment Function
+This repository contains the information and model data of Level of Trust Assessment Function Interfaces